Sanworkflowsystems/landing_page/README.md

 For a more accurate experience that mimics a live web server, you can use a simple command-line server.
 If you have Node.js installed, you can use the `serve` package:

-1. Make sure you are in the `lumora-site` directory.
+1. Make sure you are in the `outleadz-site` directory.
 2. Run the server:
     ```bash
     npx serve .